-Having regular, moderate exercise may help you sleep better, something gentle like a walk with is a great way to relax before bed, but don’t undertake vigorous exercise within four hours of bedtime.
-Moderate work outs can relieve RLS symptoms but excessive exercise may cause them to spike.
+Having regular, moderate exercise may help you sleep better.
+A gentle walk is a great way to relax before bed, but don’t undertake vigorous exercise within four hours of bedtime.
+Moderate workouts can relieve RLS symptoms but excessive exercise may cause them to worsen.

-Your bedroom environment should be relaxing, by keeping your bedroom as cool as possible and using cotton sheets has been known to relieve RLS.
+Your bedroom environment should be relaxing.
+Keeping your bedroom as cool as possible and using cotton sheets has been known to relieve RLS.
 Also, warming up to bedtime can also be a helpful factor, especially using an electric blanket as it may soothe away symptoms of restless legs.

 You’ll sleep better, and feel better, if you maintain a regular sleep routine.
-Avoiding a day time nap.
+Avoid a daytime nap.

-Some people find sleeping with a pillow between your legs helpful, it may prevent nerves in your legs from compressing relieving some pressure.
-Some others benefit from a hot or cold bath before bed too to help them wind down into relaxation.
+Some people find sleeping with a pillow between your legs helpful as it may prevent nerves in your legs from compressing, thus relieving some pressure.
+Others benefit from a hot or cold bath before bed, too, to help them wind down into relaxation.

-It is so important to stay hydrated as it plays a key factor in many different conditions.
+It is important to stay hydrated as it plays a key factor in many different conditions.
 RLS can be aggravated by dehydration from a lack of water intake.
-So in addition to avoiding diuretics such as caffeine, you may also want to avoid night-time alcohol intake, and drink sparkling water, filtered water, or decaffeinated teas throughout the day.
+So, as well as avoiding diuretics such as caffeine, you may also want to avoid night-time alcohol intake.
+Drink sparkling water, filtered water, or decaffeinated teas throughout the day.